fonzcastellanos/traycer/README.md

 The built targets are placed in the directory `build`.
 There is only one executable target: `traycer`.

 ## Usage
-`./build/traycer [options...] <scene-file>`
+`./build/traycer [options...] <scene file>`

-- `--rays-per-pixel <unsigned integer>`: If > 1, then supersampling is applied.
-Default is 1.
+Options:
+- `--jitter <number of rays per pixel>`: Enables supersampling via jittering if option argument is greater than 0.
+Default option argument is 0.
-- `--reflection-bounces <unsigned integer>`: The depth of reflection cursion.
-Default is 0.
+- `--bounces <number of bounces>`: The depth of reflection recursion.
+Default option argument is 0.
-- `--extra-lights-per-light <unsigned integer>`: If > 0, soft shadows are applied.
-Default is 0.
+- `--extra-lights-per-light <unsigned integer>`: Soft shadows are applied if option argument is greater than 0.
+Default option argument is 0.
-- `--render-file <filepath>`: Rendered image will be written to a JPEG file at the path provided.
+- `--render-to-file <filepath>`: Rendered image will be written to a JPEG file at the path provided.

 The [`scenes`](scenes) directory contains example scene files.